eksctl-io/eksctl/docs/proposal-005-upgrades.md

 With `eksctl` users should be able to easily upgrade from one version of Kubernetes to another.

 Cluster upgrades are inherently a multi-step process, and can be fairly complex.
-It's important that user can drive upgrades at their own pace, if they must.
+It's important that users can drive upgrades at their own pace, if they must.

 There is a standard set of steps a user needs to take, most of which can be automated as a single command also.
-However, there maybe additional manual steps with some versions, however most parts should be automated.
+However, there may be additional manual steps with some versions, however most parts should be automated.

 When upgrading a cluster, one needs to call `eks.UpdateClusterVersion`.
-In some cases other changes to cluster stack maybe required.
+In some cases other changes to cluster stack may be required.
 After that they need to replace nodegroups one by one.

 ## Initial phase

 - provide command that checks cluster stack for upgradability
-  - let's user update cluster stack to cater for any additional resources
+  - lets user update cluster stack to cater for any additional resources
   - allows to call `eks.UpdateClusterVersion` out-of-band and wait for completion
 - provide instruction on how to iteratively replace nodegroups
 - provide helper commands for upgrading add-ons